Subscription Billing Model

 Given the popularity of services like HBOMax, Netflix, and Hulu, most people are fairly familiar with the subscription billing model by now.
 This has encouraged many businesses to expand their service offerings in order to compete.

-When it comes to subscription models, there are four primary pricing models that merchants typically use to attract and retain subscribed customers.
+That said, there are four main pricing models that merchants typically use to attract and retain subscribed customers.
 These are:

 Fixed / Flat-Rate Pricing